-The tariff structures for the applicable categories and the applicable provisions for relief measures are reflected in the Property Rates Tariff Schedule and Rates Policy as approved by Council.
+The tariff structures for the applicable categories, any other charges linked to the service and the applicable provisions for relief measures are reflected in the Property Rates Tariff Schedule and Rates Policy as approved by Council.

 7. SHORT TITLE

 This policy is the Tariff Policy of the Stellenbosch Municipality.